k2view-academy/K2View-Academy/articles/20_jobs_and_batch_services/08_batch_process_commands.md

 <img src="/articles/20_jobs_and_batch_services/images/22_jobs_and_batch_services_commandsExamples.PNG">

-This command returns execution information and statistics for a given bid on each node in the execution.
+This command returns execution information and statistics for a given bid on each node in the execution:
-- Name:, the NodeId.
+- Name, the Node Id.
 - %Completed, percentage of executions run on each node.
 - Ent/sec, average entities executed per seconds (pace).